antoine-gallais/antoine-gallais.github.io/publications.md

 # International journals

+* G. Z. Papadopoulos, A. Mavromatis, A. Gallais and F. Theoleyre, [CoopStor: A Cooperative Reliable and Efficient Data Collection Protocol in Fault and Delay Tolerant Wireless Networks](https://www.springer.com/journal/11276), Springer Wireless Networks, 2020, to appear.
 * M. A. Falek, A. Gallais, C. Pelsser, S. Julien, F. Theoleyre.
 To Re-Route, or not to Re-Route: Impact of Real-Time Re-Routing in Urban Road Networks.
 Journal of Intelligent Transportation Systems: Technology, Planning, and Operations, Taylor & Francis, 2020, to appear.
 * R. Teles Hermeto, A. Gallais and F. Theoleyre, [Experimental in-depth Study of the Dynamics of an Indoor Industrial Low Power Lossy Network, In Elsevier Ad Hoc Networks](https://doi.org/10.1016/j.adhoc.2019.101914), Vol. 93, October 2019.
 * K. Kritsis , G. Papadopoulos , A. Gallais, P. Chatzimisios and F. Theoleyre, [A Tutorial on Performance Evaluation and Validation Methodology for Low-Power and Lossy Networks](https://doi.org/10.1109/COMST.2018.2820810), in IEEE Communications Surveys